ZTMowrer947/course-directory-api/README.md

 ## Project Description

-This project is a REST API for a school database.
-It allows users to view, create, update, and delete courses.
+This project is a REST API for an online course directory.
+It allows users to view, create, update, and delete basic information regarding courses.

 ## API Docs